lkhphuc/beautiful-jekyll/_posts/2017-10-16-quantum-cryptography.md

 subtitle: What is it and why it's interesting with no complex physics
 bigimg: /img/quantum/entanglement.jpg
 ---

+{: .box-note}
+I also made a slide with notes about the subject.
+Check out [here](https://docs.google.com/presentation/d/1rqXF5lei-gQy67t951_ic1Ppi-qhdQ5ylwXlFzKW1VQ/edit?usp=sharing) if you need one.

 In recent years, beside the *Conventional Computer*, a new type of computer called *Quantum Computer* has received a lot of attention and is in very active development.
 The Quantum computer is based on *Quantum Mechanics*, compare to the conventional computer that is based on mathematical logic and boolean algebras.
 There are a lot of application for this new type of computer but one of the most important is *Quantum Cryptography.*

 ## Layout